nodaryio/signed-api/README.md

+## 🚨 This repository has been archived.
+Please visit the new codebase at [`api3dao/signed-api`](https://github.com/api3dao/signed-api)

 # Nodary Signature Pool

 This repository contains code for a Nodary Signature Pool, which utilizes serverless infrastructure and is deployed on